hexokinase/hexokinase.github.io/index.md

 ## About Math Rush

-## Vision
+## Vision <a name="vision"></a>

-Here we outline our future vision for Math Rush.
+To create a fun and exciting way for college students to practice the math subjects they are taking while connecting with other top performers.

 ### Professor-Student Model <a name="professor-student-model"></a>